 It is a systemic disease whose exact aetiology is still not fully understood, though widespread maternal endothelial dysfunction is seen.
 It is a significant cause maternal morbidity and mortality.

 Severe cases may result in seizures (eclampsia), multi-organ failure (in particular the liver and kidneys) and significant coagulopathy.

 There are a number terms to be aware of which may be variably defined.
 Here we present the definitions from the International Society for the Study of Hypertension in Pregnancy, The classification, diagnosis and management of the hypertensive disorders of pregnancy: A revised statement from the ISSHP (2014).

 According to NICE CKS, pre-eclampsia affects around 1.5-7.7% of pregnancies.

 These figures vary depending upon parity.
 Around 4.1% of women will experience pre-eclampsia in their first pregnancy compared with 1.7% in their second.

 The MBBRACE-UK is a national audit that reviews causes of maternal deaths.
-Their figures show six women died between 2015-2017 from hypertensive disorders of pregnancy, numbers that reflect a significant fall over the past 50 years.
+Their figures show four deaths in 100,000 pregnancies between 2016-2018 from pre-eclampsia and eclampsia, numbers that reflect a significant fall over the past 50 years.

 The exact aetiology and contributing factors can be difficult to assess and attribute, for example in the 2015-17 report they note that off nine women who died of aortic dissection, five were hypertensive and two had pre-eclampsia.

 NICE risk stratify certain women as high risk to help guide preventative management.